Keyboard shortcuts

 Semantic actions

 Semantic actions are strictly separated from your grammar description.
-You will use a generated trait with default implementations for each production of your grammar.
-You can implement this trait in your grammar processing item and provide concrete implementations for those productions you are interested in.
+You will use a generated trait with default implementations for each non-terminal of your grammar.
+You can implement this trait in your grammar processing item and provide concrete implementations for those non-terminals you are interested in.

 %start Precedence